-Her interest in the essay (in particular genre-bending, radical forms of essay) has developed from a desire to write so that language, form and structure embed knowledge in a way so it can be ‘read’ like poetry and art with a high level of complexity, intentional ambiguity, and space for the audience.
-Elizabeth recently curated a series of conversations around essaying in the UK with Max Porter (editor with Granta and author of Grief is the Thing with Feathers); Jacques Testard (Managing director of Fitzcarraldo Editions); Carol Mavor (writer and artist-historian).
-This can be found here: Digressions: On Essaying in the UK
+Reeder’s interest in the essay (in particular in experimental, hybrid forms) has developed from a desire to write so that language, form and structure embed knowledge in a way that can be ‘read’ like poetry and art with a high level of complexity and intentional ambiguity.
+Reeder curated a series of conversations around essaying in the UK with Max Porter (editor with Granta and author of Grief is the Thing with Feathers); Jacques Testard (Managing director of Fitzcarraldo Editions); Carol Mavor (writer and artist-historian).
+This can be found here: Digressions: On Essaying in the UK.

 You can find out more at elizabethkreeder.com

 Maps and Archives, especially experimental and impossible cartographies and collections

 Illness, Death, Dying and Grief